Rettend/lin/PLAN.md

 4. **Update Commands**
    * Introduce `for (const adapterId of selectedAdapters)` loops in `check`, `sync`, `translate`, etc.
+   * **Gate commands by adapter support.** Not all adapters will support all commands.
+For example, `add` and `edit` make sense for key-value formats like JSON but not for content-based formats like Markdown.
+       * Each adapter will export a `supportedCommands` array.
+       * Commands will check this list and skip or warn for unsupported adapters.
    * Preserve current JSON behaviour by implementing a `json` engine that simply proxies existing logic.

 5. **Console Grouping Utility** – helper in `utils/console.ts`: